 The appropriations ordinance is subject to amendment throughout the year with the restriction that appropriations cannot exceed estimated resources.
 The amounts reported as the original budgeted amounts reflect the first appropriation ordinance for that fund that covered the entire year, including amounts automatically carried forward from prior years.
-The amounts reported as the final budgeted amounts passed by the Village Council during the year.
+The amounts reported as the final budgeted amounts represent the final appropriation amounts passed by the Village Council during the year.